-Become a caring and competent educator of students with disabilities.
+Become a more caring and competent educator.

-Learn how to give grades 5-12 students with moderate disabilities opportunities that will prepare them for life.
-Courses cover adolescent development, technology, communication and reading and writing.
-How to design curriculum for a learners of varying abilities, and the Individualized Education Program (IEP).
-Subject areas from math to social studies.
-Classroom management and working with colleagues and families.
-You’ll study with faculty who believe in the competence of every individual and that an equal education is a right while earning your initial license in Teacher of Moderate Disabilities (5-12).
+Your courses will cover adolescent development, technology, communication and reading and writing.
+You'll learn how to design curriculum for a learners of varying abilities.
+Explore Individualized Education Programs (IEPs).
+Delve into subject areas from math to social studies, classroom management, and working with colleagues and families.
+And study with faculty who believe equal education is a right while earning your initial license in Teacher of Moderate Disabilities (5-12).

 At Lesley, we prepare teachers who are lifelong advocates for their students.